Updated: Sep 22

 A pretty impressive list, yes?
 There are hundreds of studies from around the world over the course of many years verifying the list above plus more studies concerning improvements in cognitive functioning in older adults, particularly in the realm of "executive functioning".

 Finally, for me personally, Tai Chi has been an important piece of the fitness "puzzle".
-It is not the only form of exercise I do regularly, but it has definitely helped me in reducing stress and anxiety in these troubled times were are going through in the year 2020.
+It is not the only form of exercise I do regularly, but it has definitely helped me in reducing stress and anxiety in these troubled times of Covid and polarizing politics.
 And for that I am grateful and thankful.
-Maybe if you give it a try you will make it a helpful habit in your life too!
+Maybe if you give it a try you will add it to your library of helpful habits too!